 Do I really need to sign in with a military-spec smart card just to see the status of my order?

-13. Ensure your error messages as generic or obscure as possible and do not tell the user what they need to do to fix the problem, if anything.
+13. Ensure your error messages are as generic or obscure as possible and do not tell the user what they need to do to fix the problem, if anything

-You will leave your valued customer with a few choices: abandon your service or contact support.
+You will leave your valued customer with two choices: abandon your service or contact support.
 Neither are good for business.

-14. Provide no contextual help text and never hide an email address or phone number that they could contact for more help
+14. Provide no contextual help text and never show an email address or phone number that they could contact for more help

 Try to help users solve their own problems, but let them get in touch when all else fails.
 Fix the underlying causes for any repetitive support requests.